ludwig-ai/ludwig-docs/docs/developer_guide/unit_test_design_guidelines.md

 ## Test for parameter updates

-The utility function `check_module_parameters_updated()` in the `tests.integration_tests.parameter_utils` module is available to test whether Ludwig modules, e.,g encoders, combiners, decoders and related sub-components are updating parameters during the sequence of forward pass-backward pass-optimize step.
+The utility function `check_module_parameters_updated()` in the `tests.integration_tests.parameter_utils` module is available to test whether Ludwig modules, e.g., encoders, combiners, decoders and related sub-components are updating parameters during the sequence of forward pass-backward pass-optimize step.

 Guidelines for implementing parameter updating test: